ratings:

 For example:

-.
+defines a data source consisting of ratings data, read from ratings.csv, and movie titles read from items.csv.
 The files have labels.
 The same manifest can be written with numeric labels as follows:

 - file: "ratings.csv"